What’s an Air Conditioning Dry Charge?

-Over the past several years, both the U.S. and Canadian governments have directed that all makers of air conditioning equipment halt production of the refrigerant R-22 (Freon) or Hydrochlorofluorocarbons (HCFCs).
-These refrigerants have been standardly used in air conditioners and heat pumps for many decades.
-The recommended phase-out mandates are expected to have the HVAC industry move to a more environmentally friendly refrigerant with a technical code R410A.
+Over the past several years, both the U.S. and Canadian governments have directed that all makers of air conditioning equipment stop production of the refrigerant R-22 (Freon) or Hydrochlorofluorocarbons (HCFCs).
+These refrigerants have been typically used in air conditioners and heat pumps for the last several decades.
+The recommended phase-out mandates are intended to have the HVAC industry turn to a more environmentally friendly refrigerant with a technical code R410A.
 R410A has been shown to be safer for the environment.

-In late 2010 the majority of air conditioning companies began manufacturing Air Conditioning and Heat Pump units, without adding refrigerant at the factory.
-Such systems are more commonly called “dry charged units”.
-They can legally be sold and installed allowing the HVAC contractor to charge the unit in the field with R22.
-R22 is still legal for AC repair or service for a few more years.
-The intent for these Dry Charged Units is to offer the greater Dayton area a more simple and relatively inexpensive replacement option for central air conditioners and heat pumps.
-However, these units also dodge the spirit of the mandates, which was to wean the industry off less eco-friendly refrigerants.
+In late 2010 reputable air conditioning manufacturers began manufacturing Air Conditioning and Heat Pump units, without adding refrigerant at the factory.
+These systems are more commonly called “dry charged units”.
+The units can legally be sold and installed allowing the HVAC contractor to charge the unit in the field with R22.
+R22 is still legal for AC repair or service for a short time longer.
+The reason for these Dry Charged Units is to give the greater the U.S. area a more simple and cost effective replacement option for central air conditioners and heat pumps.
+However, these units also circumvent the spirit of the mandates, which was to help the environment by introducing more environment friendly solutions.

-Dayton homeowners should understand that these Dry Charged Units are approved in the U.S. and Canada.
-Because of the lack of clarity regarding the definition of an outdoor unit in the rules, the entire outdoor unit is technically considered a replacement “part”.
-These days, condensers or heat pumps intended for use in a replacement R-22 system are usually referred to as “Dry Charge” or “Nitrogen Charged” systems.
+the U.S. homeowners should know that these Dry Charged Units are approved in the U.S. and Canada.
+Because of some key ambiguities in the written policies, the entire outdoor unit is technically considered a replacement “part”.
+Today, condensers or heat pumps intended for use in a replacement R-22 system are now referred to as “Dry Charge” or “Nitrogen Charged” systems.
 The following are some Frequently Asked Questions about this recent A/C Dry Charge trend.

 The answer to this question hinges on a number of things.
-The number one thing to do is learn what types of HVAC equipment the heating and air conditioning industry can offer and seek solutions that speaks to your personal comfort, efficiency and lifestyle needs.
+The most important thing to do is learn what types of HVAC equipment the heating and air conditioning industry has to offer and seek solutions that speaks to your personal comfort, efficiency and lifestyle needs.
 Take time to understand the benefits and difference between a dry charge unit and new air conditioning products with R-410A refrigerant.

 Why would I buy a R-410A refrigerant system?

-Current R-410A systems have many benefits to Dayton homeowners that Dry Charge units do not.
-A few of the benefits include:
+Current R-410A systems offer benefits to the U.S. homeowners that Dry Charge units do not.
+Some of the benefits include:

 - Quieter operation for a more peaceful indoor environment